btassone/tmpltree/README.md

 - Navigate the tree structure programmatically
 - Print the tree structure for visualization
 - Easily retrieve specific nodes in the tree
-- Render templates with support for base layouts
+- Render templates with support for multiple base layouts
+- Manage templates with a `TemplateManager`

 ## Installation